nasa-jpl/autoRIFT/README.md

 <img src="figures/optical1.png" width="50%">

-***optical image over the Jakobshavn glacier where the red rectangle marks boundary of the Sentinel-1A image pair***
+***Optical image over the Jakobshavn glacier where the red rectangle marks boundary of the Sentinel-1A/B image pair (20170221-20170227)***